 Never use Ma huang, also known as ephedra or ephedrine, a plant-derived decongestant, for a child.
 Its strength can vary widely, and the Food and Drug Administration has linked it (in adults) to 16,000 adverse reactions, including high blood pressure, irregular heartbeat, seizures, heart attack, and stroke.

-There are no scientific studies to support the safety of any herbal remedies in children, and many herbalists recommend against using herbs to treat children.
+In addition, Many herbalists recommend against using herbs to treat children.
 Herbs are not regulated as medications, so their potency and purity isn't controlled.

 Some parents have asked about zinc lozenges thought to modify the strength and duration of cold symptoms in adults.
 The unpalatable lozenges, which must be sucked every few hours for the first days of a cold, haven't been studied in children, but they might be worth a try.
 Remember: Children under 4-years-old should not suck on lozenges because they're a choking hazard.